A Happy Dose of Money Planning Reality

 Trick question.
 There is no bad news.
 Only information for me to work with.

 I discovered that there were 3-4 categories in which I was consistently underestimating my spending.
-A few Giving categories, and–lest you think I’m tooting my own horn here–Clothing & Luxuries, along with a few others.
+A few Giving categories, and—lest you think I’m a perfect budgeter with no shopping vices—Clothing & Luxuries, along with a few others.

 I created a new version of my spreadsheet where I weighed my actual spending and assessed if I was okay with spending the higher amount.
 And in nearly every case I was.
 I realized that I’d been practicing some wishful but not realistic thinking and paying the price.
 Literally and figuratively.

 Be willing to dig in and acknowledge what’s not working.
-Not just with money.
+You can see from the above how it works with money, but it is helpful with more than money.

 If, day after day and week after week, your schedule is out of whack, it’s time to see what the problem is.
-We often make it mean something bigger, like “I just can’t manage money” or “I’m so bad with time” but really, you simply have a budgeting problem or a planning problem.
+We often make it mean something bigger, like “I just can’t manage money” or “I’m so bad with time management.”
+But, could it be that you simply have a budgeting problem or a planning problem?
+Yes, it is more likely that.

 And problems can be solved.